 - Enrolled at least half-time

-- First or second year undergrad student
+- First or second-year undergrad student

 - Completion of a rigorous secondary school program

-- For second year students, a GPA of 3.0 or higher during the first year of study
+- For second-year students, a GPA of 3.0 or higher during the first year of study

 Of these requirements, you may be most confused by the “rigorous secondary school program” clause.
 This can differ from state to state and is often times difficult to interpret.
 Fortunately, the Federal Student Aid website has all the information you need.
-This page lists the many state recognized rigorous secondary school programs.
+This page lists the many states recognized rigorous secondary school programs.

 Academic Competitiveness Grant ACG – The Award

 If eligible for the Academic Competitiveness Grant, you will receive an award of $750 for your first year and $1,300 for the second.
 The amount of your Academic Competitiveness Grant, custom essay combined with your Pell Grant, cannot exceed the total cost of attending your institution.

 Note: in some cases, the number of eligible students at a particular institution is larger than the program appropriation.
 In this case, the amount awarded may be reduced.

 Many grants are based on income alone.
 This is not the case with the Academic Competitiveness Grant, which also considers your past academic performance.
 While your family income is taken into consideration, only those who completed a rigorous secondary school program will qualify.